ocaml/omd/tests/def_list.md

 of the third term.

-  But this should be the second paragraph of the second paragram
+  But this should be the second paragraph of the second paragraph

   Note that, currently, subsequent paragraphs cannot lazy wrap.
-For example, this line will be part of a new paragraph outside of the definitoin list entirely.
+For example, this line will be part of a new paragraph outside of the definition list entirely.

 Fourth term
 : > There is a block quote in the 1st definition of the fourth term.